-The daily bag limit on catfish is 25, county-wide.
-A portion of Brown County is in the Northern Bass Zone (see base regulations on p.
-10).
-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+The daily bag limit on catfish is 25, countywide.
+A portion of Brown County is in the Northern Bass Zone (see base regulations on page 12).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

 - Fox River: Upstream to the De Pere Dam is considered part of Lake Michigan.
-See the Lake Michigan regulations on page 72.
-From the dam at De Pere upstream is considered inland water.
-The open season on muskellunge is May 28 to Dec.
+See the Lake Michigan regulations on page 74.
+From the dam at De Pere upstream is considered inland water. ➤ The open season on muskellunge is May 25 to Dec.
 31 and they must be at least 50".
 From the De Pere Dam upstream, walleye, sauger and their hybrids of any length may be kept and there is a continuous open season.
-Below the DePere Dam, a fish refuge season is in effect until May 31. - Green Bay: See the Lake Michigan regulations on page 72. - Lilly Lake: Only largemouth or smallmouth bass less than 14" may be kept except one fish may be over 18".
+Below the DePere Dam, a fish refuge season is in effect from March 1 until May 31. - Green Bay: See the Lake Michigan regulations on page 74. - Lilly Lake: Only largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18".
 Only 10 panfish may be kept. - Manger Lagoon: Is an urban fishing water.
-See regulation details on pages 23-24. - Tributary Streams to Green Bay: See the tributary streams regulations on page 69.
+See regulation details on pages 26-27. - Tributary Streams to Green Bay: See the tributary streams regulations on page 83.